MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-admin-azure-ad-b2b.md

 ![Screenshot of the email that guest user receives when the app has been shared.](media/service-admin-azure-ad-b2b/guest-user-invite-email-2.png)

 The guest user must sign in with their organization email address.
 They'll receive a prompt to accept the invitation after signing in.
-After signing in, the app opens for the guest user.
+After they sign in, the app opens for the guest user.
 To return to the app, they should bookmark the link or save the email.

 ## Discoverability for B2B content